-We’ve tried our hand at balcony gardening and putting the jungle back in Singapore a while back and it’s turned out better than we expected, especially when the kids got into it.
-But while we were busy troubleshooting our plants, our little green fingers kept twitching for more things to plant, more, more!
-We stumbled upon a two-in-one solution to cultivate this amateur gardening hobby that doubled up as a science project for the kids.
+We’ve tried our hand at balcony gardening and putting the jungle back in Singapore, and it turned out better than we expected (especially when the kids got into it!).
+But while we were busy troubleshooting our plants, our little green fingers kept twitching for more things to plant.
+So, we stumbled upon a two-in-one solution to cultivate this amateur gardening hobby that doubled up as a science project for the kids.
 Two words: Veggie scraps.

 Who knew every un-chopped vegetable scrap was an actual living plant that could be returned to the soil to grow once more?
-There are loads of guides out there you can follow to successfully grow edible plants from scraps, but we’ve found that it takes not only a patient hand but also a little luck.
-Here at HoneyKids HQ, we’ve dug up the best budget plant experiments to try with your kids and we’ve been working on growing supermarket-bought ginger, garlic, spring onions and celery for about two months now.
+There are loads of guides out there you can follow to successfully grow edible plants and vegetables from scraps, but we’ve found that it takes not only a patient hand but also a little luck.
+Here at HoneyKids HQ, we’ve dug up the best budget plant experiments to try with your kids.
+We’ve been working on growing supermarket-bought ginger, garlic, spring onions and celery for about two months now.
 Here are the (mixed, we must admit) results…

 Ginger does the job of growing itself most of the time, especially if you’ve diligently done the grocery shopping but haven’t found the time to do any actual cooking.
 Just stick that budding root in soil instead of the bin.
 We found it can go with or without water and ours soon sprouted a lengthy green shoot after two weeks.
 However, the roots we expected to grow never came.
 Moving on…